EclecticTaco/pazaak/pazaak/README.md

         * CPU will always play card to increase card to 20
         * Otherwise, keep recieving house cards
         * If count is over 20, player minus card is avail

+## Need to Refactor
+    * Refactor Card and PickCards to dynamically render instead of hardcoding and repeating

 ## Stretch Goals
     1. Limited pool of initial starting cards